-- Storage rent is only payable in ERG.
+- Storage rent can only be paid in ERGs.

-The Ergo reference implementation wallet uses specific registers in a certain way, though the protocol does not require this:
+The Ergo reference implementation wallet uses specific registers in a unique way, although the protocol doesn't enforce this:

 R4- verbose name